mchakravarty/hoas-conv/README.md

 The following Haskell code demonstrates the type-preserving conversion from a HOAS to a de Bruijn representation for a simple term language (essentially the lambda calculus with constants of arbitrary type).
 The two important aspects of the method are two:

 The HOAS term language requires an extra variant (called Tag in the code) that reifies variables during the conversion — otherwise, a HOAS representation doesn't explicitly represent variables.
 We require an explicit type representation (of the types of bound variables) during the conversion.
 We use Data.Typeable for that purpose.
-The implementation consists of four Haskell modules:
+The implementation comprises five Haskell modules:

 * [`HOAS.hs`](HOAS.hs): Typed terms in higher-order abstract syntax
 * [`DeBruijn.hs`](DeBruijn.hs): Typed terms using de Bruijn notation